webdew-logo-new_v2-1

 • Now, select the square and hit copy.

-Add your first keyframe
+Add your First Keyframe

 • Hop back to After Effects to ensure that your current time indicator is at the starting point of your timeline.